anthony-y/sharp-ecs/README.md

 EntityPool entityPool = EntityPool.New("MyEntityPoolIdentifier");
 ```

-Create your first Entity is as easy as:
+Creating your first Entity is as easy as:

 ```csharp
 Entity myEntity = entityPool.CreateEntity("MyEntity");